cvbindia/cvbindia.github.io/_team/balaji.md

 weight: 1
 ---

-Dr. Balaji Kalluri is an Assistant Professor at FLAME School of Computing and Data Sciences, FLAME University, Pune, India.
+Balaji Kalluri is an Assistant Professor at FLAME School of Computing and Data Sciences, FLAME University, Pune, India.